-As a customer-facing designer, I help clients make better business decisions using the Design Thinking process.
+As a UX consultant, I help clients make better business decisions using the Design Thinking process.
 I prefer designing user-friendly products and flows over pretty layouts.
 Although most of my projects are paper-to-digital transformation, my design process still varies according to the different project constraints (time, resources, technology, skills).

 Plan project strategy

 Every project starts with a kickoff meeting with the clients.
 My goal is to understand the project vision, my client’s business and their industry.
 With better understanding, I can produce design deliverables closer to their expectations.

 Usually, I work with the project team to create a project plan with milestones, timeline and deliverables.
 For projects that require coding, I will make sure that some design activities start at least 1 sprint ahead of the development sprint.
 This way, we can test our design before implementation.